andim/peptidome/paper/notes.md

 Can we learn something about viruses by looking at how they deviate from the different kind of models that we are fitting?

 Interaction of the peptidome distribution with population-level HLA distribution?
 How do things get filtered?

+# 2019-02-14: Meeting w/ Bill Bialek

+Big picture question to ask: What would a satisfactory answer look like?

+How does discrimination work?
+Framing: Finiteness of self proteome or distributional differences?

+To test how much the finiteness plays a role consider not just where epitopes fall into the distribution but how far they are from the discrete self-peptides

+# 2019-03-05: Emails with Ben Greenbaum

+Thanks for these great questions.
+I am also excited about these results - I did not expect that there would be so much interesting structure in the data.
+As a general caveat these are all quick and dirty analyses I mostly did over two long flights, so we will need to see how things come out once everything is cleaned up, but the final results will probably be globally similar.

+> 1) The attached figure is interesting - for instance the chronic viruses seem closer to human that the acute ones - is that real?

+CMV definitely is very close to human and much closer than the acute viruses.
+The other chronic viruses are close to each other, but it's less clear whether they are significantly closer to human than the acute ones.

+> 2) Can you try even more pathogens - for instance I see HCMV but not HSV?

+I curated the list of pathogens by looking at the pathogens with the highest number of IEDB peptides, but we can easily add more.
+I just added HSV1, which does cluster with the other chronic viruses (HCV, EBV).
+This addition also gives some feel for the stability of the clustering (see attached): now CMV clusters outside of the other chronic viruses.

+> 3) Do like things really cluster?
+I see influenza A and B together - would that work with multiple influenza strains? what about HIV? or HIV2 or SIV?

+I would expect that different strains of the same virus will cluster.
+Given that even similar viruses such as influenza A and B cluster, the strains should be even more similar.

+> 4) On slide 17 it creates the impression that viruses are closer to uniform than bacteria - is that an accurate reading of this visualization?

+Yes that's an accurate reading.
+The attached figure shows the distance to uniform along the diagonal, which also shows that on average the viruses are closer to uniform than bacteria.
+There is a possible technical artifact that might affect this conclusion, which arises from the fact that the viral proteomes are smaller than the bacterial ones.
+I am using pseudocounts to regularize the inferred distributions, so when data is limiting the distributions will appear closer to uniform.
+I can try and check how much of an issue this is, but I would expect the general conclusion to be robust.